What you’ll find here: things to expect during the first few weeks of baby’s life, and tips on how to survive the first 3 months with a newborn.

-If you need a few minutes alone because you’ve had the baby all day, tell them!
+If you need a few minutes alone because you’ve had the baby all day and maybe feel like you were not made for motherhood, tell them!
 Don’t expect them to know that they should offer to do this for you – even though it’s hard to think that way sometimes (I’m guilty of this too).

 If your spouse has every good intention towards you, they won’t mind, but they can’t do what you don’t ask!

 Also, it’s okay to express “not okay” emotions with your spouse.

 I am one of the many new moms who dealt with postpartum depression.
 I should have opened up to my husband earlier about it, but once I did he was able to understand more where I was coming from.